hpcarcher/2014-07-21-cranfield/archer/sessions/Git.md

     mkdir images
     cd images

-Download image of recipe from the web and put into `images` or use `wget`:
+Download image of soup from the web and put into `images` or use `wget`:

     wget http://www.cookuk.co.uk/images/slow-cooker-winter-vegetable-soup/smooth-soup.jpg